 3. A warning will now appear that “Disabling this device will cause it to stop functioning”.
 Click on Yes to confirm.

-Important: Black screen will appear, once you confirm to disable.
+Important: Black screen will appear, once you confirm to disable it.
 It will happen only for a few seconds, don’t panic.

 4. Ok now again, do right-click on NVIDIA Graphics Card, and this time, click on Enable device.
 And, the Graphics card will start working again normally.

-And, connect the monitor in the HDMI port.
-You might already know HDMI offer better quality as compared to VGA.
+And, connect the monitor to the HDMI port.
+You might already know HDMI offers better quality as compared to VGA.
 If you’re using multiple video devices then the designation of primary display adaptor is quite important.
 Though, when only using one video device, then it will set automatically as the primary display adapter.